splunk/security_content/docs/_posts/2020-11-06-set_default_powershell_execution_policy_to_unrestricted_or_bypass.md

 * Registry.dest

-#### Kill Chain Phase
-* Installation
-* Actions on Objectives
+#### How To Implement
+You must be ingesting data that records process activity from your hosts to populate the Endpoint data model in the Registry node.
+You must also be ingesting logs with the fields registry_path, registry_key_name, and registry_value_name from your endpoints.

 #### Known False Positives
 Administrators may attempt to change the default execution policy on a system for a variety of reasons.
 However, setting the policy to &#34;unrestricted&#34; or &#34;bypass&#34; as this search is designed to identify, would be unusual.
 Hits should be reviewed and investigated as appropriate.

+#### Kill Chain Phase
+* Installation
+* Actions on Objectives

 #### RBA